-OJAI VALLEY WILDFIRE SAFETY & FEUL REDUCTION PROGRAM
+OJAI & SANTA PAULA WILDFIRE SAFETY PROGRAM

-Curbside chipping begins at 8am.
-Please have your material stacked and ready the night before.
+Registration in advance is required, and you may sign up for multiple visits.
+Curbside chipping begins at 8am each day; please plan to have your material stacked and ready the night before.

 BRUSH CLEARANCE FOR SENIORS